 Amanda Ie is a second year psychology graduate student in the Psychology Department at Harvard University, who has had three years of experience conducting psychology experiments during her undergraduate career.
 Upon graduation, she spent one year as a psychology intern at Psychiatric Physicians and Consultants in Rhode Island where she has administered and scored a battery of psychological and neuropsychological tests to individuals ranging from 3- to 80-years of age.

 Christelle Ngnoumen is a first year psychology graduate student in the Psychology Department at Harvard University, who has had three years of experience conducting psychology experiments during her undergraduate career.
 Upon graduation, she spent one year as a psychology intern at Psychiatric Physicians and Consultants in Rhode Island where she has administered and scored a battery of psychological and neuropsychological tests.

+Xueying Luo

+Sigal Zilcha

 (b) Where have you received research ethics training? (check boxes) (Note for NIH funded projects, only (i), (ii), or (iv) satisfy training requirements.)